Stamford Street Railroad

+Streetcar operator in Connecticut, U.S.

 The Stamford Street Railroad Company, often shorted to the Stamford Company, was a street railway company serving Stamford, Connecticut.
 It began in 1886 as the Stamford Horse Railroad Company, and operated independently for nearly a decade until it was acquired by the New York, New Haven and Hartford Railroad in 1895.
 It was then acquired by the Consolidated Railway Company (renamed the Connecticut Company shortly thereafter) on September 26, 1905.
 The Connecticut Company continued to operate streetcars in Stamford until November 1933.

 History

 Stamford Horse Railroad Company

 Starting in 1866, there had been discussions about creating a horse-drawn streetcar company to service Stamford, Connecticut.
 A charter for such a company was secured in 1870, but it expired before any plans could be made.

 A new charter such a service was licensed in 1886, creating the Stamford Horse Railroad Company.
 Beginning on January 31, 1887, horse-drawn streetcars began running in Stamford.

 During its early days, the Stamford Company lost money, and had numerous disputes with the Borough of Stamford.

 The Stamford Horse Railroad Company went bankrupt in December 1888.